 The optimization dilemma

-If you live in Europe you probably know about the ongoing 2016 UEFA European championship in football*.
-In every corner of Europe people are hoping, cheering and shouting together.
-In fact, I have to admit that during game days my brain is not entirely focused on CPQ.
-Instead, a significant portion of it is dedicated towards football – and I don’t think I am alone!
+You probably haven’t missed that the 2018 FIFA World Cup begins on Thursday.
+In every corner of the world, people are hoping and will soon be cheering and shouting together.
+In fact, I have to admit that during game days my brain is usually not entirely focused on CPQ.
+Instead, a significant portion of it is dedicated towards soccer – and I don’t think I am alone!

-Mr Hamrén, who selects the starting squad sure had a delicate issue at hand.
-Should he optimize the defence against the powerful Italians, despite the fact that we did not have a single shot on goal against Ireland?
-Should he start with reliable players like Sebastian Larsson over more creative players like Erkan Zengin?
+Mr. Andersson, who selects the first XI, sure has a delicate issue at hand.
+He has to decide whether to optimize the defense against the powerful Germans or if he should prioritize reliable players like Sebastian Larsson over more creative players like Erkan Zengin?

-Looking at it from a mathematical and CPQ-perspective there are over a million possible line-ups he could choose from.
-If Mr Hamrén would consider each of these it would not only render him sleepless but also jobless, since no coach would ever consider each player for each position.
-You would not put Sweden Mega Star Zlatan Ibrahimovic as a goal keeper, defender or even on the bench, right?
+Looking at it from a mathematical and CPQ perspective, there are over a million possible line-ups he could choose from.
+If Mr. Andersson would consider each of these it would not only render him sleepless but also jobless since no coach should ever consider each player for each position…

 A configuration approach to football

 So, how could this problem be ”solved” with a configurator?
-My thought on this would be to categorize each player in their main Player Type: Goal keeper, Defender, Midfielder and Striker.
+My thought on this would be to categorize each player in their main Player Type: Goalkeeper, Defender, Midfielder, and Forward.
 This would limit our options right away without any real trade-offs.

-Most defenders and midfielders are specialized in one position, like central position or the wing position.
-If you have a wing position you are typically specialized towards either the left or the right wing.
+Most defenders and midfielders are specialized in one position, like central or wing position.
+If you have a wing position, you’re typically specialized towards either the left or the right wing.
 Still, these positions are more volatile than your Player Type.
 Thus, I would instead place a grade on how suitable a certain person is for each position and use this in the optimization.
-For example left wing defender Martin Olsson is a highly specialized wing player and would score high as ”Wing” but low as ”Central” etc. Thus, there could be a line-up in which he would be optimized as a central defender but it is highly unlikely.
+For example, I would consider a left-wing defender a highly specialized wing player, and thus score him high on ”Wing” but low on ”Central” capabilities.
+Sure, there could be a line-up in which he would be optimized as a central defender but it is highly unlikely.

-Then you have to mark each player up according to skills like: speed, shot accuracy, passing accuracy, header skills etc and map that agains the tactic you want to optimize for, like: ”Defensive stand with counter attacks”.
+Then you have to mark each player up according to skills like speed, shot accuracy, passing accuracy, header skills etc and map that against the tactic you want to optimize for, like: ”Defensive stand with counter attacks”.
 You also need to take into consideration the player’s current shape, possible injuries, yellow cards and how his style is combined with the players around him…and…and…Phew!

-I would love to prove my point on how aweseome this Line-Up Configurator would be and how it would out-perform Mr Hamrén but I guess CPQ should probably be used where it is best: for manufacturing, and… well… there is a new game soon and I don’t want to miss it!
+I would love to prove my point on how aweseome this Line-Up Configurator would be and how it would out-perform Mr. Andersson but I guess CPQ should probably be used where it is best: for optimizing your sales efficiency and operations…

 Heja Sverige! (i.e. ”Go Sweden”).